-I have been helping my clients in the tedious process of selecting houses, commercial and industrial properties for the past 26 years.
+I have been helping my clients with the tedious process of selecting residential houses, commercial and industrial properties for the past 26 years.
 Thus, I am sharing these important factors that will be able to help you to select a good property as much as possible.
-After getting your targeted premises, you can always engage a Geomancy aka Fengshui Master for a proper Fengshui audit to help you build a Love Nest or to support you with strategic designs to build a strong and successful company.
+After getting your targeted premises, you can always engage a Geomancy aka Feng Shui Master for a proper Feng Shui audit to help you build a love nest or to support you with strategic designs to build a strong and successful company.

 A house with good Feng Shui will generate positive energy and helping the residents achieve good mental and physical health, happiness and benefit everyone in the long run.
 It makes you feel like going home everyday, to your love nest and spend quality time with your loved ones.

-The same goes for rental or purchase of an Industrial or Commercial property because we want to generate positive energy within the office and creating good vibes to give our customers the utmost confidence and boost sales.
+The same goes for rental or purchase of an industrial or commercial property because we want to generate positive energy within the office and create good vibes to give our customers the utmost confidence and boost sales.

-Thus, I took the time to write this article to share with everyone who visits our website.
+Thus I took the time to write this article to share with everyone who visit our website.
 Hope that this little effort of mine will help you make the right decision in your house or office selection.
 Please note that this is a basic guideline and understanding.
-If you wish to know more details about our Professional Services, please feel free to contact us to arrange for an Obligation Free appointment for in-depth discussions.
+If you wish to know more details about our professional services, please feel free to contact us to arrange for an obligation free appointment for in-depth discussion.